5 Ways to Make Your Vendor Experience Better

 1. Streamline Your Onboarding Process

 First impressions matter, and nowhere is this truer than in vendor onboarding.
 A clunky or overly manual onboarding process can be frustrating for new vendors and set a negative tone for the entire relationship.
+It can also take up time on your end, as your team could end up on the receiving end of lengthy phone calls or long email chains.

 How to improve it: